lortza/lortza.github.io/_posts/2026-04-14-add-tags-from-parent-form.md

 I have a recipe app where a recipe can have many tags.
 Adding a tag to a recipe is done via the recipe's edit page.
 If the user needs to add a new tag, they have to leave the recipe form, create a tag in a separate CRUD workflow, then come back to the recipe form to add it.
 This is not an ideal workflow.

 ## The Solution
-Add the new tag option to the recipe form dynamically via a turbo stream.
+The solution I chose is to add the new tag option to the recipe form dynamically via a turbo stream.
 I did the work for this feature in [this PR](https://github.com/lortza/food_planner/pull/1275).
 This is what the implementation it looks like:

 <img class="col three" src="{{ site.baseurl }}/img/posts/2026-04-14_new_tags.gif" alt="screencap of adding a new tag option without leaving the recipe form" title="adding a new tag option without leaving the recipe form"/>
 <p>&nbsp;</p>